-The Odyssey, again written in twenty-four books, deals with incidents connected with the return of Odysseus to his homeland.
-Homer drew inspiration from history and real-life blending it with his fascinating imagination to create them.
-The plot of both epics consists of a series of exploits and adventures that help shape the protagonist and give the message of heroism, wisdom and other desirable qualities that set an example for lay people to follow.
+Homer created excellent poetry expressing deep human emotions.
+The Greeks put him on a very high pedestal proclaiming him their greatest poet and almost worshipping him.
+His most acclaimed works include the epics Iliad and Odyssey.
+The plot of both epics consists of a series of exploits and adventures that help shape the protagonist and give the message of heroism, wisdom and other desirable qualities that set an example for laypeople to follow.

 What must be applauded is that Homer had no literary work to guide him, for literature itself was in its infancy when he created his works.
 He is thought of as the world's first great writer and a model for others to imitate for centuries to come.

 Herodotus places the age of Homer about 400 years before his own time which would be about 850 BC; that date has been accepted as the most probable by many scholars.
 Almost all the legendary evidence points out that he was Greek, born in Asia Minor, modern Turkey.

 According to the testimonies of reliable ancient writers, such as Herodotus and Pausanias, Ios was the island where he died and where the tomb of Homer is located.
 Information about Homer's death and burial can be found in the writings of Strabo.
 The legend of how Homer died has various versions.